magicprotoss/q2-usearch/README.md

 with USEARCH's conversion to [open-source software](https://x.com/RobertEdgarPhD/status/1802432815566553234), we decided to publish this plug-in for the community to use.
-Here are the pipelines this plug-in (plan to) integrate into [QIIME2](https://qiime2.org/):
+Here are the commands/pipelines this plug-in integrates into [QIIME2](https://qiime2.org/):

 -   Denoise valid data into ZOTU table and ZOTUs using the uniose3